gansutianqi/gansutianqi-site-v3/README.md

     + install buuug7.news `php artisan plugin:refresh Buuug7.News`
 + run `php artisan october:env` generate a `.env` file for common configuration.
 + when develop in local,make sure to add `APP_ENV=dev` for use dev config.

++ theme
+    + run `yarn run bulid` to compile assert of bs4 theme
+    + run `yarn run watch` to watch and compile the theme assert